Return to site

 And that doesn't even touch into lovers and partnerships and marriage and the fire and brimstone and belly crawling through hell those relationships can rain down on our head.

 With all that being said, playing well with others has always been one of my strengths.
 I'm willing to modulate and bend, install mouth filters (believe that one or not), discover and stick to points of convergence, rarely take offense, uplift the energy, and laugh very easily.
-Yes, yes, of course there are exceptions.

-On the other side of the equation, the "I'll bend your way to stay in harmony" formula has little or no room for true authenticity.
-I never cease to be in awe at people who show the world only one face all the time: "This is who I am, love it or move onf."
+On the other side of the equation, this I'll Bend Your Way Formula to stay in harmony sucks for authenticity.
+I never cease to be in awe at people who show the world one face and let it all hang out all the time: "This is me, love it or fuck off."
 It's an intriguing sideshow to watch but I'm just not wired that way.
 Most of the people who think they know me and say they like or even love me have no idea who I really am.
 In fact, the three closest relationships in my life are the ones with my daughters.
 We even have tattoos celebrating the tightness of that bond and we call ourselves The Nucleus.

 Here we are at Disneyland, wearing the t-shirts I bought as a fun remembrance of our time together.
 None of us anticipated the non-stop barrage of looks, questions and comments from everyone we met—applause and shouts of "Where did you get them?" from mature women, the stink eye from teenage or 20-something girls, and bug eyes or nervous giggles from all the guys.
 Even along Santa Monica Boulevard earlier that morning, a young fellow riding a bicycle nearly crashed into a fire hydrant looking back at us.